 Much folklore has evolved around David(as).
 However, it is indisputable that he united the Jewish tribes into a single Kingdom, ruled with strength and justice, and restored the Jewish monotheistic faith to its original, spiritual level.
 This would not have been possible for a purely secular ruler, so there is no doubt that he was bestowed with a divine mission.

-A thousand years later the Jewish Messiah Jesus(as) was born both as the son of God and of Davidic descent.
+A thousand years later the Jewish Messiah Jesus(as) was born of Davidic descent.
 His followers claim that he was born in Bethlehem, (although this may have been recorded in the Bible in order to reinforce his credentials as being from the Davidic family line).
 Many other notable figures have claimed their lineage back to David(as), including the Ethiopian Emperor Haile Selassie 1st, and Maimonides, the great 12th century Spanish philosopher of Andalucia.
 There is no doubt that all notions of a great Jewish nation and state originate from his time.

 What is evident is the cycle of history.
 The Jews and their nation of Israel always prospered when they became spiritual and acted with justice, equity and mercy.
 This is apparent when they escaped bondage from Pharaoh in Egypt and repelled the Philistines, and later at the hands of Cyrus the Great.
 But whenever they moved away from their faith and became tyrants, ignoring the several opportunities to change God gave them over many decades, their lands and power were taken away from them, as happened notably at the hands of the Persians and Romans.